canmogol/FatJar/README.md

 # FatJar
 FatJar simple API to quick prototyping and portable web services.
-See **WebTester** test class for examples.
+See **Main::main** test class for examples.

-Please see the fatjar.test.WebTester class for detailed examples, also check the interfaces **HttpClient**, **JSON** and **Server** under **fatjar** package, added a sample **MyEntity** class under fatjar.sample package as DB operations sample
+Please see the fatjar.test.Main::main class for detailed examples, also check the interfaces **HttpClient**, **JSON** and **Server** under **fatjar** package, added a sample **MyEntity** class under fatjar.sample package as DB operations sample